you travel to Indonesia, learn about

 Indonesians dress modestly.

-Women will most likely wear pants, jeans or long skirts.
-They almost always wear
+will most likely wear pants, jeans or long skirts.
+They usually wear

 some extent.
-For women that implies avoiding sleeveless tops, cleavage and
+For women that implies no sleeveless tops, cleavage or

 shorts.
-For men, wear long trousers and short sleeved shirts.
+Men can wear jeans and short sleeved shirts.

 Nudity on beaches is strictly forbidden.